alexb7711/BulletJournal/2020/January.md

 - [ ] Set up AdSense on website
 - [ ] Set up commenting on website
 - [ ] Set up traffic flow stuff for website
+- [ ] Figure out what Jamie would like with web scraper script